 Our project works alongside schools and groups to collect soil samples and environmental data.
 DNA is extracted from the soil samples and sent for next generation sequencing to identify the bacteria present.
 Environmental data is measured and recorded along with information about how humans and animals use their patch of ground since this affects the communities of bacteria that live in the soil.

-Learning resources and activities on these topics mapped to the Scottish Curriculum for Excellence will be available along with guidance for teachers on using this project to engage with the General Teaching Council for Scotland’s Professional Standards for Professional Learning.
+Free, downloadable learning resources and activities on these topics, mapped to the Scottish Curriculum for Excellence, were developed with community input along with guidance for teachers on using this project to engage with the General Teaching Council for Scotland’s Professional Standards for Professional Learning.
 Kit boxes with the equipment can be loaned and shipped to schools and groups for a pre-agreed length of time.
 Kit boxes can be borrowed from STEM Ambassadors Scotland: email [email protected]